pulumi/pulumi-f5bigip/sdk/python/README.md

 To use from Go, use `go get` to grab the latest version of the library

     $ go get github.com/pulumi/pulumi-f5bigip/sdk/go/...

+## Configuration

+The following configuration points are available:

+- `f5bigip:address` - Domain name/IP of the BigIP.
+May be set via the `BIGIP_HOST` environment variable.
+- `f5bigip:port` - Management Port to connect to BigIP.
+- `f5bigip:username` - Username with API access to the BigIP.
+May be set via the `BIGIP_USER` environment variable.
+- `f5bigip:password` - Password for API access to the BigIP.
+May be set via the `BIGIP_PASSWORD` environment variable.
+- `f5bigip:tokenAuth` - Enable to use an external authentication source (LDAP, TACACS, etc).
+May be set via the `BIGIP_TOKEN_AUTH` environment variable.
+- `f5bigip:tokenAuth` - Enable to use an external authentication source (LDAP, TACACS, etc).
+May be set via the `BIGIP_TOKEN_AUTH` environment variable.
+- `f5bigip:loginRef` - Login reference for token authentication (see BIG-IP REST docs for details) May be set via the `BIGIP_LOGIN_REF` environment variable.

 ## Reference